Have some questions about the dark web and dark web monitoring? Seen your work email on https://haveibeenpwned.com/ ?

 What happens if I’ve been pwned?

 If your email has been pwned, it means that the security of your account has been compromised.
-It could mean your passwords and email addresses have ended on the hands of cyber criminals.
+It could mean your passwords and email addresses have ended in the hands of cybercriminals.
 Hacking an account using your email address is possibly the first step of identity theft.

 What can hackers do with your email address?

 If hackers gain access to your email, they could have an open doorway to any number of other devices and accounts.
 They can use your email to reset other account passwords, gain access to credit information, or even delete accounts, such as social media profiles.